 Fourteen percent of the workforce is employed in the Tourism industry.
 Management/Supervisor roles tend to be held by non-Fijians.

 Tourism has had positive and negative impacts on locals.
-While Tourism has created jobs, the introduction of Western ways has influenced Fijian traditional behaviours and values negatively.
+For example, while Tourism has created jobs most of the profits go overseas, the introduction of Western ways influenced Fijian traditional behaviours and values negatively.

 For Merit